 All artificial grasses may be laid directly onto any suitable hard sub-surface.
 If a new sub-surface is being constructed to take artificial grass a slight fall (1:200 is ideal) should be incorporated to assist drainage.
 Porous (open textured) macadam is particularly suitable as a subbase for all types of Verde artificial grass.
 Paving slabs are not satisfactory, since after a period of time the pattern of the slabs will show on the surface of the grass.
 The slabs should be removed or covered with a thick layer of coarse sand.

-Whilst artificial grass may be laid directly onto an existing lawn, provided the drainage is satisfactory, this is not always very satisfactory in the long term.
-The natural grass will die off and the roots will decay, causing unevenness in the surface.
-Removal of the grass and compaction of the resulting soil base will overcome this problem, particularly if the soil is covered with a layer of compacted gritty sand (building sand is not suitable).
+Artificial grass isn't recommended to be laid directly onto an existing lawn, even if drainage is satisfactory, the natural grass will die off and the roots will decay, causing unevenness in the surface.
+Removal of the real grass first and compaction of the resulting soil base will overcome this problem, particularly if the soil is covered with a layer of compacted gritty sand (building sand is not suitable).

 How Is The Grass Held In Place?

-Artificial Grass is a low maintenance but not a no maintenance surface.
-The rules are simple - remove debris, particularly leaves or pet droppings, otherwise these will compost into the surface and allow moss to grow.
+Artificial grass is a low maintenance but not a complete no-maintenance surface.
+The rules are simple - remove debris, particularly leaves or pet droppings, otherwise, these will compost into the surface and allow moss to grow.
 Debris can be removed by sweeping or by using a domestic vacuum cleaner in dry conditions.
 Do not use a vacuum cleaner to clear sand filled grass - your machine will fill with sand!